Donderstal/Excel-parser/readme.md

 You will be asked to confirm you installation by pressing return.
 Afterwards, the terminal will ask you to give a password.
 This is the password of your computer user account.
 It might look like the terminal is not registering your password because it's not displaying the characters you type.
-Don't worry though, beacause it certainly is!
+Don't worry though, because it certainly is!
-After correctly filling in your password and pressing return, Homebrew will install just fine.
+After correctly filling in your password and pressing return, Homebrew will install.

 ### Node.js & NPM
 Now that we've got Homebrew up and running, we're halfway there.
-We will use brew to simplify the installing of our next dependencies.
-These dependencies are Node.js and NPM.
+We will use brew to simplify the installing of our next dependencies: are Node.js and NPM.
 To install them, simply type the following command in the terminal:

 brew install node